• Skip to primary navigation

 Additional things you need to know before donating household electronics:

-Remember the donation programs through stores and other fundraisers are primarily for residents only.
+Remember, the donation programs through stores and other fundraisers are primarily for residents ONLY.
 For Business and other organizations, you will need to contact the charity directly.

 Well, there you have it.
 I hope this post gives you inspiration and helps you get rid of your unwanted household electronics.
-Hopefully, you can find a home for your item, but if not, at least you have some ideas to help to get started.
-Feel free to share this post and leave a comment below with your suggestions on where to donate these household electronics.
+Hopefully, you can find a home for your item, but if not, at least you have some ideas to help you get started.

 Visit our Locations To Donate Your Stuff and Recycling and Shredder Event pages for more information.